51st-Vfw/MissionEditing-Index/documentation/me_sops.md

 defaults can support a wide range of missions, missions may deviate based on their specific needs.
 Generally, the communications plan uses UHF for cross-wing communication and VHF for communication within a flight.

+> The communications plan provides the base setup for communications in the mission.
+It
+> does _not_ include mission-specific information such as encryption or backup frequencies
+> as these depend on the mission design goals.
+See the earlier discussion of communications
+> in a contested environment above.

 Both the
 [51st VFW MapSOP script](https://github.com/51st-Vfw/MissionEditing-Index/tree/master/51stMapSOP)